Translations

 See Happy Birthday, Mom (published 11-24-2009).

-My 11/24/2009 article – “Happy Birthday, Mom,” to which my 12/27/2010 article links – is probably my favorite article that I've written about Mom.
-Every time that I re-read the article, tears swell up in my eyes, but I do not cry.
+My 11/24/2009 article, “Happy Birthday, Mom,” linked above, is probably my favorite entry that I have written about my mother.
+Every time I reread the article, tears swell up in my eyes, but I do not cry.

-At 5:15 PM today – as I have done on every December 27th, since 2001, I will pause, be silent a while, and remember.
+At 5:15 PM today—as I have done every December 27th since 2001—I will pause, be silent for a while, and remember.

-I still miss Mom's made from scratch, homemade biscuits and her rice crispy Christmas wreath – symbols of her love.
+I still miss my mother's made-from-scratch, homemade biscuits and her Rice Krispies Christmas wreath, both symbols of her love.
 I have known many genuine Christians.
 I try to be one.
 Mom was and is the most genuine Christian that I have ever known.

-Twenty-two years have passed, since Mom went to see Jesus.
-The memory of Mom's loss is with me daily, especially on December 27th every year.
-The loss has become easier to place into the everlasting mindset.
+Twenty-two years have passed since my mother went to see Jesus.
+The memory of her loss is with me daily, especially on December 27.
+Her loss has become easier to place into an everlasting perspective.

-The family circle will be unbroken.
-I'm just trying to do my best to serve God, such as I can and as He allows me, until it's my turn to join the family circle.
+The earthly family circle is unbroken.
+I am trying to do my best to serve God, such as I can and as he allows me, until it is my turn to join the heavenly family circle.

-The weather was cloudy and very cold, on Wednesday, December 27, 2000.
-We had about the same weather, maybe a little warmer, this morning (Tuesday, 12/27/2022).
-I took the two photographs (below) about 10 AM.
+Twenty-two years ago, the weather was cloudy and very cold on Wednesday, December 27, 2000.
+We had about the same type of weather, maybe a little warmer, this morning.
+I took the two photographs below at about 10 AM.

-The view is looking southwest.
-The back yards of several neighbors, in the photograph, are to the west.
-Can you see Molly's footprints in the snow?
-Earlier, she had gone outside to “Molly doggy around.”
+The view looks southwest.
+The backyards of several neighbors are farther to the southwest.
+Can you see Molly's deck footprints in the snow?
+Earlier, she ventured outside to “Molly doggy around,” as I call it.
 She didn't stay out long.
-She liked the warm couch better.
+Molly liked the warm couch better.

-This is Molly, in “doggy partial hibernation mode,” taking it easy on the couch!
-The old sheet mostly covers the leather couch.
-Mrs. Appalachian Irishman was taking a shower.
-Molly had been sleeping, and she still looks sleepy, in the photograph.
+The above is Molly in “partial hibernation mode,” taking it easy on the couch!
+The old sheet covers the leather couch.
+My wife was taking a shower at the time.
+Molly had been sleeping.
+She still looks sleepy in the photograph.

 Don't worry!
-Once the temperature warmed up more, and the sun came out, Molly went back to being a mostly outside, during the day, doggy!
-Her doggy door is set, so she can come into her basement condominium as she desires.
+Once the temperature warmed up more and the sun came out, Molly went back to being a mostly outside “old puppy”!
+Her dog door is set, so she can come into her basement condominium as desired.

 Conclusion

 I trust that the TVA rolling blackouts, about which I wrote on Christmas Eve, did not harm anyone that has to use oxygen tanks that don't have battery backups.
-Mom had oxygen tanks, during her final days at home.
-I'm glad that the homeplace didn't have any rolling blackouts then.
+Mom had oxygen tanks during her final days at home.
+I am glad that we didn't have rolling blackouts then.

-By the way, I learned that the Christmas Eve football game, on the Tennessee Titans ( or “Tin Cans”) home field, was delayed by an hour, due to the rolling blackouts.
+By the way, I learned that the Christmas Eve professional football game, played on the Tennessee Titans' (or “Tin Cans”) home field, was delayed by an hour due to rolling blackouts.
 The Texans beat the “Tin Cans” 19 to 14.
-TVA had advised us to conserve energy, turn off unnecessary lights, not do laundry, etc., but the lights at Titan stadium shined brightly.
+TVA had advised us to conserve energy, turn off unnecessary lights, not do laundry, etc., but the lights at Titan Stadium shined brightly.
 What hypocrites!

-The time, at this typing, is 4:06 PM.
-I hear Molly barking in the back yard.
-I think that I'll go outside and have some fun with Molly.
+The time as I write now is 4:06 PM.
+I hear Molly barking in the backyard.
+I think that I will go outside and have some fun with her.

 Don't worry.
-I'll be back inside.
-At 5:15 PM, I will pause, be silent a while, and remember.
+I will come back inside.
+At 5:15 PM, I must pause, be silent for a while, and remember.
 Mom, I still love you bunches and bunches!
 I will see you again, once I join you.

 2 comments: